microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 Transforms can be added to routes programmatically by calling the [AddTransforms](xref:Microsoft.Extensions.DependencyInjection.ReverseProxyServiceCollectionExtensions.AddTransforms*) method.

-`AddTransforms` can be called from `Startup.ConfigureServices` to provide a callback for configuring transforms.
+`AddTransforms` can be called after `AddReverseProxy` to provide a callback for configuring transforms.
 This callback is invoked each time a route is built or rebuilt and allows the developer to inspect the [RouteConfig](xref:Yarp.ReverseProxy.Configuration.RouteConfig) information and conditionally add transforms for it.

 The `AddTransforms` callback provides a [TransformBuilderContext](xref:Yarp.ReverseProxy.Transforms.Builder.TransformBuilderContext) where transforms can be added or configured.
 Most transforms provide `TransformBuilderContext` extension methods to make them easier to add.
 These are extensions documented below with the individual transform descriptions.